2021 Bundesliga Odds Tracker

 - See the most recent 2021 Bundesliga odds for all 18 teams

 - Can Bayern with a ninth-straight title?
-Oddsmakers think so, as they enter the season as low as -700 odds
+Oddsmakers think so, as they entered the season as favorites and remained the heavy chalk all season

 - Track each team’s odds movement throughout the 2020/21 season

 We are tracking the odds for each of the 18 teams participating in the 2020/21 Bundesliga season.
 The graphs below are generated by averaging the odds from multiple sources and will be updated throughout the year.